mdruiven/Eagle-Components/README.md

 The mirror ulp is used by new versions of Eagle to mirror layers appropriate for cutting using cnc.

-my.rar contains component libraries that have had some components modified to work better with desktop cnc routers.

 Read more here. https://sites.google.com/hdsb.ca/toolsfortechnologystudents/circuit-boards/circuit-boards-on-a-desktop-cnc.